Glossary of international relations terms

 This is a list of terms related to the study of international relations.
 Many of these terms are also used in the study of sociology and game theory.

 A

 Alliance

-An alliance is a military agreement between two or more states to provide military assistance.
+An alliance is an agreement between two or more states to pursue shared interests, typically involving military assistance.

 Anarchy

 A condition of not having an authority who can enforce rules on all actors.
 The International System in the 21st century is usually considered an Anarchy.

 B

 Buck Passing

 Buck Passing refers to the tendency of states to refuse to address a growing threat in the hopes that another state will.

 Bandwagoning

 Bipolarity

 The state of having two superpowers in the international system.
-For example the US and the USSR during the Cold War.
+For example, the US and the USSR during the Cold War.

 C

 Chain ganging

 A group of alliances which require all members to declare war against the attacking party.
 The system of alliances which led to World War I through the Balkan Powder Keg are an example.